 This definitely helps for people to get clarity and check in with themselves to see how they are doing on these certain pillars of life.
 Gratitude is important!

 No one can deny that in United States the Holiday calendar tends to go like this: Labor Day, Halloween, Christmas, and then New Years.

 I’m talking about the decorations, the festive spirit, the start of the real Holiday spirit.
 In comparison to Christmas, it is like comparing peaches and apples.
-Thanksgiving is simply underestimated.
+The day is simply underestimated.

 I always say never underestimate the underdog!
-Since I was younger, things have definitely changed regarding awareness and advertisements on Thanksgiving.
+Since I was younger, things have definitely changed regarding awareness and advertisements about the festive day.